kzhu2099/My-Wordle/README.md

 ## Customization

-Wordle has many variants, and this library's distinction is customization.
+Wordle has many variants, and this package's distinction is customization.

 You may alter ```num_guesses``` to be a different amount, like 7.